 System Table Functions

-HEAVY.AI provides access to a set system-provided table functions, also known as table-valued functions (TVS).
+HEAVY.AI provides access to a set system-provided table functions, also known as tab_le-valued functions (T_VS).
 System table functions, like user-defined table functions, support execution of queries on both CPU and GPU over one or more SQL result-set inputs.
 Table function support in HEAVY.AI can be split into two broad categories: system table functions and user-defined table functions (UDTFs).
 System table functions are built-in to the HEAVY.AI server, while UDTFs can be declared dynamically at run-time by specifying them in Numba, a subset of the Python language.
 For more information on UDTFs, see User-Defined Table Functions.

 To improve performance, table functions can be declared to enable filter pushdown optimization, which allows the Calcite optimizer to "push down" filters on the output(s) of a table functions to its input(s) when the inputs and outputs are declared to be semantically equivalent (for example, a longitude variable that is input and output from a table function).
 This can significantly increase performance in cases where only a small portion of one or more input tables is required to compute the filtered output of a table function.